Nights Like This (Kehlani song)

 "Nights Like This" is a song by American singer Kehlani featuring Ty Dolla Sign.
-It was released on January 10, 2019, on Zane Lowe's World Record on Beats 1, as the lead single from their third and second commercial mixtape While We Wait.
-The song has obtained over 450 million streams on Spotify as of December 2022.
+It was released on January 10, 2019, on Zane Lowe's World Record on Beats 1, as the lead single from their mixtape While We Wait.
+The song has surpassed over 650 million streams on Spotify as of June 2025.

 Background

 "Nights Like This" was announced by Kehlani via their Instagram on January 7, 2019.
 The song was written by Kehlani, Nolan Lambroza and Ty Dolla Sign and produced by Sir Nolan.

 The song's lyrics dissect a failed relationship, in which Kehlani questions the intentions of their former lover, a girl who is alluded to as being bisexual.
 Ty Dolla Sign's verse describes the perspective of the male referred to in the song.

 Music video

-The song's accompanying music video premiered on January 10, 2019, on Kehlani's YouTube account, and as of February 2023 it has over 53 million views on YouTube.
+The song's accompanying music video premiered on January 10, 2019, on Kehlani's YouTube account, and as of September 2024 it has surpassed over 60 million views on YouTube.